-I’m Katie Sullivan and I am a website designer in Lucketts, Virginia.
-My web work is focused on helping small businesses have an online presence at a reasonable flat fee price ($350).
+I’m Katie Sullivan and I am, among other things, a website designer in Lucketts, Virginia.
+My work is focused on helping small businesses have an simple, attractive online presence at a reasonable flat fee price.
 I do a lot of work with therapists.
 I also help people put their resumes online (more on that below).

-Here are some examples of two templates I commonly use, the “Amy Joyce” and the “Finley Bowler.”
+Here are some different designs of two templates I commonly use, the “Amy Joyce” and the “Finley Bowler.”
 I have posted boards on Pinterest that show how different the sites can look with image, background and color changes.

 Also, as part of my services, I create personal, professional websites for people looking for a polished presence online.
-Here’s my husband’s as an example.
+Here’s an example.
 These sites are $200 and include a Word version of your resume as well as a template for cover letters.
-I’ve been known to help write cover letters – it depends on how busy I am and if I have that cover letter mojo flowing.
+I’ve been known to help write cover letters for a fee – it depends on how busy I am and if I have that cover letter mojo flowing.
 Feel free to ask.

 Are We A Match?

 The first step is to think about what you’re looking for and if I’m a good match for your needs.

 Design a Website

 For a $250 fee, I do these things…

 - Domain registration (I encourage you to register your own domain in case I get hit by a bus.
 I provide directions.
 I’m also happy to register it if you’d rather not bother)

 - Design and creation of a website that has up to five separate pages